clawpack/pyclaw/doc/index.rst

 Welcome
 *******

-Pyclaw is a Python-based solver for hyperbolic PDEs that includes the algorithms of `Clawpack <http://www.clawpack.org>`_ and `SharpClaw <http://numerics.kaust.edu.sa/sharpclaw/>`_.
+Pyclaw is a `Python <http://www.python.org>`_-based solver for hyperbolic PDEs that includes the algorithms of `Clawpack <http://www.clawpack.org>`_ and `SharpClaw <http://numerics.kaust.edu.sa/sharpclaw/>`_.
 It has been designed with easy extensibility, performance, and exploration in mind.